Southern Motorway crash: Traffic 'very heavy'

 NZ Transport Agency cameras show traffic in the area crawling, while the Karaka onramp was reportedly at a standstill shortly after the incident.

-The NZ Transport Agency warned commuters to expect "long delays" from before Drury thanks to the crash, which was initially thought to be a breakdown.
+The NZTA warned commuters to expect "long delays" from before Drury thanks to the crash, which was initially thought to be a breakdown.

 The stretch of motorway is already one of the slowest in Auckland at peak times thanks to years-long road works to widen the motorway.